Field Note #3

 A typical flight plan in remote conservation flying is far more pragmatic than walking into an office and filing with air traffic control.
 In many areas, it means departing from one place to another with little or no reliable radio contact beyond the ground team.
 That changes the nature of planning immediately.
 The pilot has to decide not only whether the aircraft can make the trip, but whether the weather, terrain, and conditions at destination are likely to remain manageable by the time he arrives.

-In practice, that often involves far more uncertainty than pilots in structured environments are used to.
+In practice, that often involves far more uncertainty than pilots in cleaner systems are usually taught to tolerate.
 Unless someone on the ground in the destination area can give a recent report, much of the planning is based on incomplete information, local experience, and educated judgement.
 There is no dependable weather channel covering every remote strip.
 There is no live operational picture showing how cloud build-up is developing over the next ridge line or valley system.
 A prudent pilot therefore plans not only the intended route, but also where to turn away, where to divert, and what options remain if conditions begin to close faster than expected.

 Weather and Information Gaps